×

 History of the Stepney Tyre

-Then 1904 arrived, where both Thomas and Walter Davies launched the Stepney tyre, giving motorists all around the south of Wales a backup wheel/tyre for any cases of emergency regarding their tyres.
+Then 1904 arrived, when both Thomas and Walter Davies launched the Stepney tyre, giving motorists all around the south of Wales a backup wheel/tyre in case of emergency regarding their tyres.
 The invention of the Stepney wheel/tyre involved the Davies brothers crafting a circular metal rim that could be fitted onto an inflated spare tyre.

 As business was booming, they finally registered the ‘Stepney Spare Motor Wheel Ltd’ company in 1906.
 Using the Stepney tyre system to start an official business catapulted the brothers’ success, so much so that by 1909, the Davis brothers claimed that Stepney spare wheels were fitted to all London taxis.